mysociety/jkan/_datasets/everypolitician-bosnia-and-herzegovina-house-of-representatives.md

 ---
 schema: default
-title: Politician Data: Bosnia and Herzegovina — House of Representatives
+title: 'Politician Data: Bosnia and Herzegovina — House of Representatives'
 organization: EveryPolitician
 notes: Data on the people within the House of Representatives legislature of Bosnia and Herzegovina.
 resources: